Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Anglesea has five active public transport stops.
-These are served by two routes offering a total of 75 weekly passenger trips.
-Transport accessibility is limited with residents typically 641 meters from the nearest stop.
-Most residents commute outward daily.
-Cars remain the dominant mode at 89%, while walking accounts for 6%.
+These are served by two routes, offering a total of 75 weekly passenger trips.
+Transport access is limited, with residents typically living 641 meters from the nearest stop.
+Most residents commute outwards using cars, which remain the dominant mode at 89%.
+Six percent walk to their destinations.
 On average, there are 1.5 vehicles per dwelling.

-According to the 2021 Census, 35.4% of residents work from home, possibly due to COVID-19 conditions.
-Service frequency averages ten trips daily across all routes, equating to about fifteen weekly trips per individual stop.
+According to the 2021 Census, 35.4% of residents work from home, a figure that may reflect COVID-19 conditions.
+Service frequency averages ten trips per day across all routes, equating to about fifteen weekly trips per individual stop.

 Frequently Asked Questions - Transport